duncan-wither/IVP-Human-Activity-Recognition/knn/README.md

   - [ ] [optional] Implement a simpler euclidean distance cost function?
 - [x] Improve performance, or is this done at a lower level (or higher)?
   - this is best done at a higher level according to [this](https://www.oreilly.com/library/view/the-art-of/9780596802424/ch04.html) advice.
+- [X] Improve performace by approprietly sampling data
+    - [X] split each set into segments of rougly 1.5 seconds.
 - [x] Develop kNN function into module.
+- [ ] Add input for sampling length
+   - [ ] Look at using *args **kwargs framework.